joshjetson/joshjetson.github.io/nothing_lost.md

 <h2 align="center">Nothing Lost</h2>

 ---------------------------------
-The idea behind this page is that through out the years I have worked on a lot of coding related material that may still have value either to showcase or for someone else to get gain some understanding from it.
+The idea behind this page is that throughout the years I have worked on a lot of coding related material that may still have value either to showcase or for someone else to get gain some understanding from it.

 ## Puzzles